 For the best communication, it’s important to understand yourself and your personality and communication style, but also the personality and communication styles of the people you work with.
 A lot of times it is not what you said it is how you said it or your body language.

 The labor shortage in the trades is one of the biggest changes and I think it goes back to the Great Recession.
 A number of people got out of the industry and didn't come back into it when things improved.

 This has caused a lot of price increases--it's hard to find quality trades for an affordable price.
 It seems more and more challenging to find the right trades people.

 On top of that, keeping cycle times and schedules have been more challenging.
 I would say from what I can see in our organization, as well as from talking to other builders, they have added about a month to their schedule because of this issue.

 We started looking for software back in 2004--we were doing handwritten change orders.
 I remember catching math errors on the change orders that didn't add up correctly!
 We had to put things in an excel spreadsheet to provide some kind of order to it, so getting a system was important.

-In January 2005 we launched MarkSystems--Liz Stallone came out to help with the implementation.
+In January 2005 we launched MarkSystems construction management software--Liz Stallone came out to help with the implementation.
 She was a great asset during the early years!